UriB1/DL-X-ray-Image-Classification/README.md

 # DL - X-ray Image Classification-
 ## Overview
-This report explores the application of deep learning techniques to classify Chest X-ray images as healthy or unhealthy.
+This project explores the application of deep learning techniques to classify Chest X-ray images as healthy or unhealthy.
 The project involves a dataset of 5863 X-ray images categorized into "NORMAL" and "PNEUMONIA" classes.
 The primary goal is to develop models capable of accurately identifying health status based on X-ray images, first in binary classification (healthy or sick) and then in multi-class classification (differentiating bacterial and viral pneumonia).
 The project exploring KNN algorithm with embedding vectors, t-SNE visualization, and applying unsupervised learning for anomaly detection.
 Each phase offering unique challenges and insights, contributing to a deeper understanding of deep learning in medical imaging applications.

 ## Data Preparation